Hagart-Alexander baronets

-The Alexander, later Hagart-Alexander Baronetcy, of Ballochmyle, in the parish of Mauchline, in the County of Ayr, is a title in the Baronetage of the United Kingdom.
-It was created on 22 January 1886 for Major-General Claud Alexander, who served in the Crimean War and represented Ayrshire South in Parliament as a Conservative.
-The third Baronet assumed the additional surname of Hagart.
-This was recognised by decree of the Lord Lyon in 1948.
+The Alexander, later Hagart-Alexander baronetcy, of Ballochmyle, in the parish of Mauchline, in the County of Ayr, is a title in the Baronetage of the United Kingdom.
+It was created on 22 January 1886 for Major-General Claud Alexander, who served in the Crimean War and represented Ayrshire South in Parliament from 1874 to 1885.

+The 3rd Baronet assumed the additional surname of Hagart, recognised by decree of the Lord Lyon in 1948.